eigenein/bestmobabot/README.md

 ### Grand arena optimisation

-Grand arena is a bit special because the total number of hero combinations is too large to run the estimator on all of them.
+Grand arena is a bit special because the total number of hero combinations is too large to run the estimator on all of them (there're `N choose 5 ⋅ (N - 5) choose 5 ⋅ (N - 10) choose 5` possible attackers combinations).
 Thus, a sort of genetic algorithm is used to find the best attackers.

 ## Storage